87tana/87tana.github.io/README.md

     <p style="text-align: center;">Photo created by autor</p>
 </div>

-The projects aim to develop and evaluate various neural network architectures for image segmentation tasks.
-The experiments involve training and testing different models, including ResNet-18, ResNet-34, and VGG16, with various configurations and hyperparameters.
+### Summery:

+In this project, we aim to enhance image segmentation performance using deep learning techniques.
+Our primary focus is on developing and evaluating various neural network architectures to determine their effectiveness in segmentation tasks.
+We experiment with models such as ResNet-18, ResNet-34, and VGG16, exploring different configurations and tuning hyperparameters to optimize their performance.
+The goal is to identify the most effective architectures and configurations for image segmentation, contributing to advancements in this critical area of computer vision.

 ### [Comparative Analysis of CNN Architectures for Brain Tumor Classification in MRI Images](https://github.com/87tana/Brain_Tumor_Classification_Network_Comparison)